prometheusresearch/baseline-codebase/src/rex.mart/test/test_commands.rst

     >>> req = Request.blank('/definition/some_data', remote_user='cmdtest')
     >>> resp = req.get_response(rex)
     >>> pprint(resp.json['definition'])
-    {u'description': u'Make a table and put some data in it', u'id': u'some_data',
+    {'description': 'Make a table and put some data in it', 'id': 'some_data',
-     u'label': u'some_data'}
+     'label': 'some_data'}
     >>> len(resp.json['marts'])
     3
     >>> len([mart for mart in resp.json['marts'] if mart['definition'] == 'some_data'])